gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 1. Select **Open in Playground**
 2. Discuss that you can add your own data
 3. Discuss that you can set the System message
-4. Start chatting with the model with your favourite prompts.
+4. Start chatting with the model with your favorite prompts.

 ## Part 3: Introduction to the Azure AI Model Inference SDK